pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 ## Common issue: Quarto does not recognize the Python installation

-To ensure your system uses the Anaconda installation when you run Python commands (and by extension, to help Quarto find the correct Python), you can try the following steps:
+If you have problems with Quarto finding the correct Python installation, you can try the following steps (here I have assumed you have installed Anaconda, but the same logic applies to Miniconda or any other Python distribution):

-1. Disable app execution aliases for Python: Open Settings, go to Windows Settings > Apps > Apps & features, and manage execution aliases to disable Python aliases (i.e., turn off the toggle(s) that point to the Microsoft Store app, ```python.exe``` and ```python3.exe```).
+1. **Disable app execution aliases for Python**: Open Settings, go to Windows Settings > Apps > Apps & features, and manage execution aliases to disable Python aliases (i.e., turn off the toggle(s) that point to the Microsoft Store app, ```python.exe``` and ```python3.exe```).
 By disabling these, you prevent Windows from redirecting Python commands to the Microsoft Store app, allowing your system to use the Anaconda Python executable instead.
-2. Adjusting the PATH order: go to System Properties > Advanced > Environment Variables, then select the "Path" variable under User variables or System variables and click "Edit".
+2. **Adjusting the PATH order**: go to System Properties > Advanced > Environment Variables, then select the "Path" variable under User variables or System variables and click "Edit".
 In the Edit Environment Variable window, find the entry for ```C:\Users\[your-username]\AppData\Local\Microsoft\WindowsApps```.
 You can either remove this entry or move it down the list so that the paths to your Anaconda installation appear above it.
 This changes the order in which Windows searches these paths for executable files.
-To check the order of your PATH environment variable, type ```where python``` in the Anaconda prompt (usually, it should be ```C:\ProgramData\anaconda3```).
+To check the order of your PATH environment variable, type ```where python``` in the Anaconda prompt (usually, it should be installed in ```C:\ProgramData\anaconda3```).
 Then, add this path to the PATH environment variable and move it to the top of the list, adding also the ```Scripts``` folder (usually, ```C:\ProgramData\anaconda3\Scripts```).

 # Bonus: run ```.do``` files in VSCode

 If you are not interested in running code interactively, you can also run your usual Stata ```.do``` files within VSCode.

 To do so, install the [stataRun](https://marketplace.visualstudio.com/items?itemName=Yeaoh.stataRun) extension in VSCode.
 Then, press ```Ctrl+,``` to open the settings tab, type "stataRun" in the search tab, and set up your paths and preferences accordingly.
-For macOS users, this is (apparently) all you need to do; for Windows and Linus it is sadly a bit more involved.
+For macOS users, this is (apparently) all you need to do; for Windows and Linux it is sadly a bit more involved.
 You can find the instructions in the link above.
 I have not tested it, so I cannot say much more.

 -----------------------------------------------------------------